Death of Hank Williams: The final trip

-Williams arrived at the Andrew Johnson Hotel in Knoxville, Tennessee, where Carr checked in at 7:08 p.m. and ordered two steaks in the lobby to be delivered to their rooms from the hotel's restaurant.
-Carr also requested a doctor for Williams, as he was feeling the combination of the chloral hydrate and alcohol he had drunk on the way from Montgomery to Knoxville.
-Dr. P.H.
+Williams arrived at the Andrew Johnson Hotel in Knoxville, Tennessee, where Carr checked in at 7:08 p.m. and ordered two steaks to be delivered to their rooms from the hotel's restaurant.
+Carr also requested a doctor for Williams, as he was feeling the combination of the chloral hydrate and alcohol he had consumed on the way from Montgomery to Knoxville.
+Doctor P.H.
 Cardwell injected Williams with two shots of vitamin B12 that also contained a quarter-grain (16.2 mg) of morphine.
 Carr and Williams checked out of the hotel at around 10:45 p.m.
 Hotel porters had to carry Williams from the hotel to his vehicle, an Olympic Blue 1952 Cadillac Series 62 convertible, as he was coughing and hiccupping.
-Carr and Williams headed out of Knoxville from the Andrew Johnson Hotel via Gay Street to Magnolia Ave to 11w.
-At around midnight on New Year's Day, Thursday, January 1, 1953, they crossed the Tennessee state line and arrived in Bristol, Virginia.
+At around midnight on January 1, 1953, Carr and Williams arrived in Bristol, Virginia.

-Carr stopped at a small all-night restaurant and asked Williams if he wanted to eat.
-He said he did not, and those are thought to be his last words.
-Carr later drove on until he stopped for fuel at a gas station in Oak Hill, West Virginia, where he discovered Williams seemingly asleep in the back seat.
-He was unresponsive and his rigor mortis had already begun to set in.
+Carr stopped at a small all-night restaurant in Bristol and he asked Williams if he wanted to eat.
+He said he did not, which are thought to be his last words.
+Carr drove on until he stopped for fuel at a gas station in Oak Hill, West Virginia, where he discovered Williams seemingly asleep in the back seat.
+He was unresponsive, and rigor mortis had already begun to set in.
 Carr immediately realized that he was dead and informed the filling station's owner, Glenn Burdette, who called the chief of the local police, O.H.
 Stamey.
 Because a corpse was involved, Stamey called in radio officer Howard Janney.
-Stamey and Janney found some empty beer cans and the unfinished handwritten lyrics to a song yet to be recorded in the Cadillac convertible.
+Stamey and Janney found some empty beer cans and the unfinished handwritten lyrics to a song yet to be recorded in the Cadillac.

 The town's coroner and mortician, Dr. Ivan Malinin, a Russian immigrant who barely spoke English, performed the autopsy on Williams at the Tyree Funeral House.
 Malinin found hemorrhages in the heart and neck and pronounced the cause of death as "insufficiency of [the] right ventricle of [the] heart."
 Malinin also found that, while apparently not contributing to his death, Williams had also been severely kicked in the groin during a fight in a Montgomery bar a few days earlier and had injured his left arm, which had been subsequently bandaged.
-That evening, when the announcer at Canton announced Williams's death to the gathered crowd, they started laughing, thinking that it was just another excuse.
-After Hawkshaw Hawkins and other performers started singing "I Saw the Light" as a tribute to Williams, the crowd, now realizing that he was indeed dead, followed them.
+That evening, when the announcer at Canton announced Williams's death to the gathered crowd, they started laughing, thinking that it was just another excuse for him not to perform.
+After Hawkshaw Hawkins and other performers started singing Williams's "I Saw the Light" as a tribute, the crowd, now realizing that he was indeed dead, followed them.